petershin/liferay-learn/docs/liferay-cloud/latest/en/infrastructure-and-operations/networking/load-balancer.md

 ## CDN

-Liferay's Content Delivery Network (CDN) is a built-in feature provided with Liferay Cloud.
-This CDN caches your static content globally, greatly enhancing your delivery speed.
-By default, it's enabled in all environments except `dev` environments.
+Liferay's Content Delivery Network (CDN) is a built-in feature provided with Liferay Cloud that acts as a proxy between the client and origin servers.
+The CDN caches and serves cacheable content from points-of-presence (POPs) closer to users, instead of sending them to backend servers (instances).

+In the event of a DDoS attack for cacheable content, the requests are sent to POPs all over the globe instead of the origin servers, thereby providing a larger set of locations to absorb the attack.
+This caching of your global, static content also greatly enhances your delivery speed.

+By default, the CDN is enabled in all environments except `dev` environments.
 You can enable or disable the CDN for a service (in its `LCP.json` file) by setting the value of `cdn` within the `loadbalancer` object:

 ```json
 {